 Requirements for the Major in Philosophy (BA)

-A major in Philosophy consists of the following:
+A major in Philosophy consists of nine units with the following distribution:

-- Intermediate Level.
-Three of the following courses: 210 Ancient Greek Philosophy; 220 17th and 18th Century Philosophy; 230 Philosophy of Mind; 240 Formal Logic; 250 Moral Philosophy.
+- Three of the following intermediate level courses: 210 Ancient Greek Philosophy; 215 Classical Chinese Philosophy; 230 Philosophy of Mind; 250 Moral Philosophy.

-- Specialist Level.
-At least one of the following courses: 410 Topics in History and Traditions; 430 Topics in Knowledge and Reality; 450 Topics in Value Theory.
+- At least one of the following specialist level seminars: 410 Topics in History and Traditions; 430 Topics in Knowledge and Reality; 450 Topics in Value Theory.

-A Minor in Philosophy consists of the following:
+A Minor in Philosophy consists of five units with the following distribution:

-- At least two of the following courses at the Intermediate level: 210 Ancient Greek Philosophy; 220 17th and 18th Century Philosophy; 230 Philosophy of Mind; 240 Logic; 250 Moral Philosophy.
+- Two of the following intermediate level courses: 210 Ancient Greek Philosophy; 215 Classical Chinese Philosophy; 230 Philosophy of Mind; 250 Moral Philosophy.

 - Intermediate Level requirements should be completed by the end of the junior year.

-- Courses taken more than six years ago will be accepted or rejected for the minor by the Philosophy Department on a case-by-case basis.
+- Courses taken more than six years ago will be accepted or rejected for the major and minor by the Philosophy Department on a case-by-case basis.